-For a circular or elliptical orbit, the potential energy is twice the negative of the kinetic energy, as a result of the virial theorem.
+For a circular or elliptical orbit, the potential energy is twice the negative of kinetic energy, as a result of the virial theorem.
 The eccentricity is zero for a circular orbit and for an elliptical orbit.
 For a hyperbolic orbit .
-When , the shape of the orbit degenerates into a parabola, moving at the escape velocity.
+When , the shape of the orbit degenerates to a parabola, moving at the escape velocity.

 In this Demonstration, the largest eccentricity is about 21.
 Also note that the conic image will not generate for eccentricities greater than about 10.